Reduce Customer Churn

 Key Takeaways:

-Imagine two Indian D2C brands selling the same 1,999 rupees skincare serum.
+Imagine two brands selling the same 1,999 rupee skincare serum:

 Brand B focuses on what happens after the first delivery.
 Customers reorder every month.
 Some move to bundles.
 Some try adjacent products.
 Over a year, one customer quietly spends 15,000+ rupees with the brand.